vanillacode314/SimpleWildcardsComfyUI/README.md

 - `input_text(LIST)`: Choose a line from the files yourself or select `*` to choose at random using seed.
 - `prefix(STRING)`: The prefix to use
 - `suffix(STRING)`: The suffix to use
+- `regex(STRING)`: If provided this will be used to filter the input files.

 ### outputs